 The Great Fen wetland restoration project supports the aims of the Cambridgeshire Green Infrastructure Strategy: enhancing, increasing and joining up green spaces across the area.
 Located in the north of the district, the project aims to restore more than 3,700 hectares of fenland habitat connecting Woodwalton Fen and Holme Fen National Nature Reserves.
 This will provide many conservation benefits for wildlife as well as recreational and educational benefits for residents.
 It will also contribute to agricultural diversification and the development of the local economy through increases in visitors and creation of new jobs and income streams.

 Partners' strategies

-- Anglian District
+- Anglian District River

-River Basin

-Management
+Basin Management

-Plan 2 (2015)
+Plan 2

-- WaterResourceManagementPlans

-- Growing awareness: a plan for our environment (2008)
+(2015)

+- Water Resource Management Plans

-- Cambridgeshire Green Infrastructure Strategy 2011
+- Cambridgeshire

+Green

+Infrastructure

+Strategy

+2011

 - Great Fen initiative

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017

 Summary of Key Issues